CoughR05

 ClassificationThis section has been translated automatically.

-A further classification distinguishes according to the duration of the cough:
+A further classification differentiates according to the duration of the cough:

 • acute cough (different definitions: <8 weeks)

-Acute cough (< 8 weeks duration) can be triggered by inflammation of the respiratory tract (sinusitis, laryngotracheitis, tracheobronchitis).
-It may occur in the course of bronchial asthma, with aspiration of foreign material, by inhalation of irritants.
-Deeper lung diseases can also cause acute cough, such as pneumonias, diseases of the pleura, pulmonary embolism.
-Acute heart disease is also a possible cause of acute cough.
+Acute cough (< 8 weeks duration) can be triggered by inflammation of the airways (sinusitis, laryngotracheitis, tracheobronchitis).
+It can occur in the course of bronchial asthma, aspiration of foreign material, inhalation of irritants.
+Deep-seated lung diseases can also cause acute coughing, such as pneumonia, diseases of the pleura and pulmonary embolisms.
+Acute heart disease is also a possible cause of an acute cough.

-Chronic cough (> 8 weeks) is usually caused by smoking or continuous inhalation of other pollutants, COPD, malignancies of the lung, bronchial asthma, VCD, infections, or chronic heart disease.
+Chronic cough (> 8 weeks) is usually caused by smoking or prolonged inhalation of other harmful substances, COPD, lung malignancies, bronchial asthma, VCD, infections or chronic heart disease.

 Occurrence/EpidemiologyThis section has been translated automatically.